marcuspmiles/writeups/README.md

 # ||| WRITEUPS |||
+# All writeups can be found on the "Wiki" tab
 ## || Security Tool Reviews -
 ## || Bug Reports -
 ## || Career Posts -